Forêts: Regime

 Luxembourg's administrative, institutional, economic, social, and political framework was swept away without restraint.
 Rather than a simple transfer of sovereignty, such as Luxembourg had experienced many over the previous decades, this period was to put Luxembourg and surrounding areas on the path to a new kind of society.

-The privileges of the masters and confraternities of artisans were abolished in November 1795.
+The privileges of the masters and guilds of artisans were abolished in November 1795.
 Under the Austrian Netherlands, civil registrations (births, deaths, marriages) were left to the parishes, and linked to sacraments administered by the Church.
-From June 1796, this changed: registrations were performed by a civil registration officer.
-Luxembourg was a Catholic society, in which religion was omnipresent and resistant to change.
-In this traditional society, the secularisation of marriage and the introduction of divorce were fault lines, which caused great consternation.
+From June 1796, this changed: registrations were performed by a civil registrar.
+In Luxembourg's deeply Catholic, traditional society, in which religion was omnipresent and resistant to change, the secularisation of marriage and the introduction of divorce were fault lines that caused great consternation.

-The institutions and administrative machinery introduced by the French in this period is the origin of today's government institutions in Luxembourg: districts (arrondissements), cantons and communes were introduced under the French, and continue to exist.
+The institutions and administrative machinery introduced by the French in this period provided the basis of today's government institutions in Luxembourg: districts (arrondissements), cantons and communes were introduced under the French, and continue to exist.